starivera/GalSpecFitX/paper/paper.md

 - `main.py` — Central driver script that reads the configuration file, loads the input galaxy data, and orchestrates the preprocessing and fitting steps.

-- `galaxy_preprocess.py` — Handles all preprocessing operations (e.g., galactic dereddening, deredshifting, binning, and normalization).
+- `galaxy_preprocess.py` — Handles all preprocessing operations (e.g., Galactic dereddening, deredshifting, binning, and normalization).

 - `galaxy_fit.py` — Retrieves the appropriate SPS templates and executes the pPXF algorithm using user-defined parameters.